MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 ## Migrate labels from Secure Islands and other labeling solutions

 This configuration uses a label [advanced setting](#how-to-configure-advanced-settings-for-the-client-by-using-office-365-security--compliance-center-powershell) that you must configure by using Office 365 Security & Compliance Center PowerShell.
-It is supported by the preview version of the unified labeling client only.

 This configuration is not compatible with protected PDF files that have a .ppdf file name extension.
 These files cannot be opened by File Explorer, PowerShell, or the scanner.